s3cc0/sketch-click-dummy/README.md

 Download this plugin and [put it in your Sketch plugins folder](http://bohemiancoding.com/sketch/support/developer/01-introduction/01.html).

 # How to use
-- To create a link placeholder, draw a rectangle and rename it to _linkto:ArtboardName_.
+- To create a link placeholder, group the elements you like to link, then select the group and also select a artbort (while shift is pressed) then use ^⇧⌘L to rename the group _linkto:ArtboardName_.
-- From the _Plugins_ Menu, choose _Show or Hide Link Layers_ (^⇧⌘H) to toggle visibility of the link placeholder layers.
 - Use _Export Click Dummy_ (^⇧⌘E) to export the HTML click dummy.
 - Have a look at the Sketch file `Click Dummy Example.sketch` to get started.